project-codeflare/rayvens/README.md

 This actor instance compares the current price with the last price and prints a message accordingly.

-We then simply subscribe the `comparator` actor instance to the `source` topic.
+We then simply subscribe the `comparator` actor instance to the `source` stream.
 ```python
 source >> comparator
 ```